W4RH4WK/Debloat-Windows-10/README.md

 1. Install all available updates for your system.
 2. Edit the scripts to fit your need.
-3. Run the scripts from a PowerShell with administrator priviledges (Explorer `Files > Open Windows PowerShell > Open Windows PowerShell as administrator`)
+3. Run the scripts from a PowerShell with administrator privileges (Explorer `Files > Open Windows PowerShell > Open Windows PowerShell as administrator`)
 4. `PS > Restart-Computer`